ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 > Editor's Note: The current definition here is incomplete, the holder's signature needs to also incorporate the presented proof.

-The holder derives a new proof value when presenting it to a verifier.
+The holder derives a new proof array of octets when presenting it to a verifier.
 The presented proof value will always contain the issuer's Stable Key signature for the issuer protected header as the first element.

-The second element of the presented proof value is always the holder's Presentation Key signature of the presentation protected header, constructed identically to the issuer protected header by using the serialized JSON value octet string as the JWS body.
+The second element of the presented proof is the holder's signature of the presentation protected header using the holder's presentation key.
+This signature is constructed using the same technique desscribed for generating the issuer's signature over the issuer protected header.
 Signing only the presentation header with the Presentation Key is sufficient to protect the entire presentation since that key is private to the holder and only the contents of the presentation header are used for replay prevention.

 The two header signatures are then followed by only the issuer's Ephemeral Key signatures for each payload that is disclosed.
 The order of the payload signatures is preserved and MUST be in the same order as the included disclosed payloads in the presented JWP.
 Non-disclosed payloads will NOT have a signature value included.

-For example, if the second and fifth payloads are hidden then the holder's derived proof value would be of the length `64 * (1 + 1 + the 1st, 2nd, and 4th payload signatures) = 320 octets`.
+For example, if the second and fifth of five payloads are not disclosed, then the holder's derived proof would consist of the issuer's signature over the issuer protected header, the holder's signature over the holder's protected header, the ephemeral key signature over the first, third and fourth payloads.

 Since the individual signatures in the proof value are unique and remain unchanged across multiple presentations, a Single Use JWP SHOULD only be presented a single time to each verifier in order for the holder to remain unlinkable across multiple presentations.

 ### Verification

-The verifier MUST verify the issuer protected header against the first matching JWS signature part in the proof value using the issuer's Stable Key.
-It MUST also verify the presentation protected header against the second JWS signature part in the proof value using the holder's Presentation Key as provided in the `presentation_jwk` claim in the issuer protected header.
+The verifier MUST verify the issuer protected header against the first matching JWS signature part in the proof  using the issuer's Stable Key.
+It MUST also verify the presentation protected header against the second part in the proof value using the holder's Presentation Key as provided in the `presentation_jwk` claim in the issuer protected header.

 With the headers verified, the issuer's Ephemeral Key as given in the issuer protected header `proof_jwk` claim can then be used to verify each of the disclosed payload signatures.